julio-cavallari/react-hook-use-permissions/README.md

 export default function App() {
   /** Here you can use any way to instantiate permissions, for example through states using redux **/ const permissions = ["store", "edit"];
-  const [hasAny, hasAll, doesNotHaveAny, doesNotHaveAll] = usePermissions(
+  const { hasAny, hasAll, doesNotHaveAny, doesNotHaveAll } = usePermissions(
     permissions
   );